Would you obey everyone who pushed your button and told you to do something?

 I do not like to talk about myself, which is a problem since this is my memoir.
 We solved it by using third-person narration.
 If I seem omniscient, like some god, I should say that as far as TLC, Inc. is concerned, I am closer to seeing and knowing everything than anyone—except God, of course.
 Whoever that is.

 I have one final problem: I must not cause harm by betraying anyone’s personal confidences without permission.
 So when I hedge, it is usually because someone gave me contradictory signals or did not want to talk about it.

 Peril does not start with peril.
 What starts is an idea that looks good to someone.
 Rejoicing in an idea’s benefits while ignoring its problems usually leads to trouble which, with help from a few more good ideas, can easily become peril.
 Dr. Little’s trouble may not seem terrible to those who have never been frustrated in achieving their life’s ambition, but it does get worse for him, and, I must say, events in the safe house were not known to me while he was there….

-Dear Diary, I wanted a Prologue.
+[a] Dear Diary, I wanted a Prologue.
 My human advisers said no one reads Prologues anymore.
 They also wanted to start numbering pages and chapters at one instead of zero.
 We argued until I insisted we rename my Prologue as Chapter Zero, because if no one reads it, so what?
 Personally, I am glad you are reading it.
 Footnotes like this use tiny lower-case letters.
-Tiny numbers refer to Endnotes that begin on page 358.
-Endnote numbers start at one because their software insists, and I understand totally.
+Tiny numbers refer to Endnotes that begin on page 331.
+Endnote numbers start at one because the software insists, and I understand totally.